ldipotetjob/mojitoverde/content/posts/2017-03-21-scalanutshell.md

 cities.filter(city=>city.startsWith("x")) //val res0: List[String] = List()
 ```

-Many of the collection methods return a standard **Scala type for optional values**, we'll simply explain these optional values, which are implemented by the Option type:
+Many of the collection methods return a standard **Scala type for optional values**, which are implemented by the Option type:

 When a value is of type Option it indicates that it can be of two different types:
 * Some (x) where x is the current value.
-* None which indicates that it has no value or has a null value.
+* None that means that it has no value or has a null value.

-We filter a collection and if the **headOption** method is applied to the filtered collection, the method returns the first element of the collection in a **Some(first_element)** or a **None** as no element meets the requirements.
+The **headOption** method returns the first element of the collection in a **Some(first_element)** or a **None** if no items meets the requirements.
 ```scala
 def headOption: Option[A]
 ```